kbeloin/TailsOfSchala/README.md

 **Prefer a deep folder structure over having long asset names.** Instead of `Plants/tree_autumn_birch_tall.png`, aim for `Plants/Trees/Autumn/birch_tall.png`.

-**Try to have only one file type per folder.** Use Textures/Trees, Models/Trees and not Trees/Textures, Trees/Models.
-That way its easy to set up root directories for the different software involved, for example, Substance Painter would always be set to save to the Textures directory.
+**Try to have only one file type per folder.** Use Sprites/Trees, Animation/Trees and not Trees/Sprites, Trees/Animation.
+That way it's easy to set up root directories for the different software involved, for example, Aseprite would always be set to save to the Sprites directory.

 **Use the asset type for the parent directory:** Trees/Jungle, Trees/City not Jungle/Trees, City/Trees.
 Since it makes it easier to compare similar assets from different art sets to ensure continuity across art sets.